-- (i) Waiting time is paid for at the normal rate payable to solicitors. - (ii) Any period claimed for a waiting period which exceeds 30 minutes will not be paid for unless there is a written explanation by the practitioner with the account justifying the need for the wait. - (iii) The Commission has discretion in respect of the issue of waiting time and will only accept as being waiting time those matters which in the exercise of that discretion it regards as reasonable.
+- Waiting time is paid for at the normal rate payable to solicitors. - (ii) Any period claimed for a waiting period which exceeds 30 minutes will not be paid for unless there is a written explanation by the practitioner with the account justifying the need for the wait. - The Commission has discretion in respect of the issue of waiting time and will only accept as (iii) being waiting time those matters which in the exercise of that discretion it regards as reasonable. - (iv) Waiting time is to be equally divided among the number of matters still to be dealt with.